Workplace Safety Hazards for Hospitality & Hotel Workers

 Sadly, violence and sexual harassment with hotel and hospitality workers are becoming bigger and more significant problems within the industry.
 Thankfully, major hotel chains are taking this safety hazard seriously and are taking big steps like the 5-Star Promise from the American Hotel and Lodging Association.

-• Muscle Injuries –To prevent unnecessary muscle tension, workers are encouraged to ask for help from co-workers if they need to lift heavy mattress to avoid and injuries while changing linens and making beds or moving heavy furniture.
-Staff is encouraged to switch arms to avoid overexertion of muscles and tendons of one arm
+• Muscle Injuries –To prevent unnecessary muscle tension, workers are encouraged to ask for help from co-workers if they need to lift a heavy mattress to avoid injuries while making beds or moving heavy furniture.
+Staff are encouraged to switch arms to avoid overexertion of muscles and tendons of one arm

 • Take Regular Breaks – Hotel shifts can be long and exhausting; employees are encouraged to stretch and take regular breaks.

-• Preventative Technology: Hotel housekeeping workers are considered lone workers, and employers are responsible for the health and safety of workers, including procedures or a system in place to ensure workers are safe when working alone while cleaning rooms.
+• Preventative Technology: Hotel housekeeping workers are considered lone workers, and employers are responsible for the health and safety of workers, including procedures or a lone worker monitoring tool in place to ensure workers are safe when working alone while cleaning rooms.

 Safety check-ins and the panic button mandate